 The registry is the clearinghouse for information about all adoptions that have taken place in Vermont since 1940.

 NEW ADOPTION LAW!
-Vermont Bill H.629 (Act 100) was signed into law on May 3, 2022.
+Vermont Bill H.629 (Act 100) is now effective as of July 1, 2023.

 THE INFORMATION AVAILABLE